sanderiana/wxPassword/README.md

 # wxpasswd.py
 Python and wxPython Learning Trail
-This script accepts mouse click and key input.
+This script accepts mouse click and key input and print them to stdout.
-This outputs text converted with sha256 to stdout.

 ## Usage
 ```sh